Grade Levels & Wood Flooring

 © 2004-2012, Copyright protected.
 All Rights Reserved

-To begin with, you need to look at where you plan on installing your new wood flooring.
-Some wood flooring constructions (like 3/4 inch thick solid wood flooring) are limited as to where they can be installed due to them being more susceptible to moisture.
+Some wood flooring constructions (like 3/4 IN. thick solid wood flooring) are limited as to where they can be installed due to these solid boards being more susceptible to moisture.
 These 3/4 IN. thick planks are generally not recommended for basements or for installation over concrete slabs.
-Solid wood floors generally perform better at or above ground floor levels of the home, where the relative humidity levels may not build up as high.
+Solid wood floors generally perform better at on or above grade floor levels of the home, where the relative humidity levels may not build up as high.
 This is because windows and doors are being opened more frequently and air conditioning and/or dehumidifiers are being run.

-Quality engineered flooring, on the other hand, is manufactured to have better resistance to higher* or lower than normal moisture.
-This is because below the top decorative hardwood wear layer on the surface, there is a plywood type center core with 3-7 thin layers of wood cross layered in opposite directions to each other.
-Each layer is glued and bonded together helping reduce expansion and contraction during seasonal changes in humidity levels.
+, on the other hand, is manufactured to have better resistance to higher* or lower than normal moisture.
+Below the top decorative hardwood wear layer on the surface, there is a plywood type center core with 3-7 thin layers of plywood cross-layered in opposite directions to each other.
+Each layer is glued and bonded together, helping reduce expansion and contraction during seasonal changes in humidity levels.

 Solid wood floors